cython/cython/docs/src/userguide/language_basics.rst

     cdef int spam() except *:
         ...

-This form causes Cython to generate a call to :cfunc:`PyErr_Occurred` after every call to spam, regardless of what value it returns.
+This form causes Cython to generate a call to :c:func:`PyErr_Occurred` after every call to spam, regardless of what value it returns.
 If you have a function returning void that needs to propagate errors, you will have to use this form, since there isn't any return value to test.